Home/Fish/Bluefin Tuna Loin

 Instructions

 1. 1.
-Sear the tuna loin for 2-3 minutes on each side, then slice thinly.
+Season and sear the tuna loins in a hot pan for 2-3 minutes on each side.

 2. 2.
-In a bowl, whisk together olive oil, apple cider vinegar, salt, and pepper.
+In a bowl, whisk together olive oil, apple cider vinegar, salt, and pepper for the vinaigrette.

 3. 3.
-Toss the salad greens with the vinaigrette, then top with tuna slices and citrus segments.
+Toss mixed greens, orange segments, and walnuts with the vinaigrette, then top with sliced tuna.

 Ingredients